MicrosoftDocs/mixed-reality/mrtk-unity/running-examples-hub.md

 ---
-title: Running the MRTK Examples Hub app
+title: Try out the MRTK Examples Hub
 description: Learn how to load and use the Mixed Reality Toolkit examples hub application on your HoloLens devices.
 author: polar-kev
 ms.author: v-hferrone